-In recent years, James has concentrated on food, beverage and architecture.
-His interest in architectural subjects grew out of his own efforts restoring a Fromann & Jebsen designed bank in Chicago, a mid-century modern home in Glencoe by the noted architects, Keck & Keck, and his repurposing of several industrial buildings in Chicago as studios in support of his advertising business.
+In recent years, James has concentrated on art, architecture and interiors.
+His interest in architectural subjects grew out of his own efforts restoring, and repurposing, a Fromann & Jebsen designed bank in Chicago, a mid-century modern Keck & Keck home in Glencoe and the repurposing of several industrial buildings in Chicago as studios in support of his advertising business.

 His passion for preservation led him to volunteer his services to the Frank Lloyd Wright Trust in Oak Park, Illinois, for whom he has documented the buildings on the Trust’s annual internationally-attended house walk, Wright Plus.
-There he met architectural writer Patrick F. Cannon in 2004, with whom he collaborated on five books:
+There he met architectural historian and author Patrick F. Cannon in 2004, with whom he collaborated on six books, including a significant revision of one of them:

 Hometown Architect - The Complete Buildings of Frank Lloyd Wright in Oak Park and River Forest, Illinois